peppertech/OracleJETWorkshop2019/part1.md

   "description": "A timeline component for viewing invoice creation dates and type of payment method.",
 ```

-2. Go to "scripts/hooks/after_component_build.js" and replace the content with the below, so that a ZIP file will be created containing your Web Component, after the build of the Web Component completes:
+2. We're going to hook into the build process, to generate a ZIP file of the Web Component as part of its build process.
+Go to 'scripts/hooks/after_component_build.js' and replace the content with the below, so that a ZIP file will be created containing your Web Component, when the build of the Web Component completes:

 ```js #button { border: none; }
 'use strict';